 Ingredients for Vanilla Butterfly Cakes

-You can use a basically any butter or margarine that you want.
+You can use basically any butter or margarine that you want.
 A baking margarine will make a lovely light cake.
 Proper butter will give you an extra rich flavour.
 Don’t forget to make your own for an extra (and economical) treat.

 I always use salted butter.
 I don’t understand the obsession with baking with unsalted butter.
 There isn’t a dish or bake that isn’t enhanced by a bit of salt after all.
 If you only have unsalted, just add a little salt to the recipe.